richsalz/draft-ietf-rfc2028bis/draft-rsalz-2028bis.md

 The IETF Trust holds the copyrights for IETF documents including RFCs, and copyright licenses for IETF contributions including Internet Drafts.
-The principles for the copyright licenses are described in {{COPYRIGHT}}, and the licenses themselves are online in the
+The principles for the copyright licenses are described in {{IPRRIGHTS1}}
-[Trust Legal Provisions](https://trustee.ietf.org/documents/trust-legal-provisions/).
+and {{COPYRIGHT}}, and the licenses themselves are online in the [Trust Legal Provisions](https://trustee.ietf.org/documents/trust-legal-provisions/).

 The trustees that govern the Trust are selected from the IETF community as